 If you need assistance, please contact Driver Easy’s support team at email@example.com.

-Now test if the new graphics driver renders Warzone in stable and enhanced performance.
+Now test if the new graphics driver renders Warzone in a stable and enhanced performance.
 If the crashes still don’t stop, there’re more fixes to try.

 Fix 3 – Verify the integrity of your game files